 As the new century dawned, it was becoming increasingly common and acceptable for women to work.
 Women continued to hold many of the same positions they had before – teacher, servant, mill worker, shop girl and seamstress – but new jobs also enticed women.

 Even before World War I erupted, nursing was an important job.
 It had gone from a support role to a full-fledged profession, and women serving as war nurses were highly educated.
 They were graduates of nursing schools in a time when the average person didn’t finish high school.

 Nurses attended three-year programs that included studies in anatomy, physiology and communicable diseases.

 The nations at war needed to feed their killing machines.
 This led to many woman taking positions at ammunition factories.

 Munitions work was dirty and dangerous.
 Not only was there the risk of explosion, but the women were exposed to hazardous chemicals.
-Some 400 women in the UK alone lost their lives on the job.

-In Britain, 80 percent of the shells and weapons used by the British army were made in factories that employed predominately women.
+Eighty percent of the shells and weapons used by the British army were made in factories that employed predominately women.